Thibault-Cart/Tp1_DataMinning/Readme.md

 | `hours-per-week` | Quantitatif | Nombre d’heures travaillées par semaine                               |
 | `native-country` | Qualitatif  | Pays d’origine, variable catégorielle (United-States, India, etc.)    |
 | `income`         | Qualitatif  | Classe cible binaire (`<=50K`, `>50K`), donc catégorielle             |

+## License

+I don't give a fuck about how this will be used.
+Everything will be allowed, including changing the name, citing wrongly, claiming ownership and destroying the computer.
+You are allowed to do anything with this as long as:

+0. I don't give a fuck.
+1. You agree that you don't give a fuck.
+2. You agree that your use of this will have nothing to fuck with me now and in the future.
+3. You don't fuck me legally/illegally.

+As long as you agree with these term, you are free to do fucking anything, whether legal or not legal in your country, because I don't give a fuck.
+If you don't agree with my term, fuck off.